DMCC Approved Auditors in Dubai

 Preparation of Accounts

-1) The directors of every company are required to prepare yearly financial statements.
+1) Accuracy of financial accounting plays the fundamental role in ensuring reliability of a company’s financial records.
+The directors of every company are required to prepare yearly financial statements.
 These financial statements should:

 2) In case of a holding entity, you must prepare group financial statements as well as individual company accounts.